Unmarried? Here’s how to plan for your retirement.

 Along with your will, you’ll need to choose the executor of your estate, also known as a personal representative, depending on the state in which you live.
 This is a different function from a POA.
-Where a POA has the legal authority to act when you’re living but not in a position to choose, the executor handles your finance and ensures all your estate and financial matters are taken care of once you pass on.
+Where a POA has the legal authority to act when you’re living but not in a position to choose, the executor handles your finances and helps take care of all the your estate and financial matters once you pass on.

 Lastly, if you haven’t done so yet, be sure you’ve designated your beneficiaries on your retirement accounts.
 Talk with your advisor about this, since new rules passed by Congress have limited or eliminated the “stretch IRA” in some cases.